 We want acknowledge when a child has made the effort to do a good job completing their homework.
-Therefore, all homework will be checked by the class teacher and they will initial it to show they have done so.
+Therefore, all homework will be checked to some degree.
 Rewards such as 'Do-Jos' may be awarded to encourage pupils.
-The class Teaching Assistant, or the pupils themselves may at times, do some marking of homework, but the teacher will always check the work.
+The class Teaching Assistant, or the pupils themselves may at times, do some marking of homework, but the teacher will always view the work.